trungdavid123/FE22-VH-Group-6/README.md

 4. In the folder "pages" corresponding to each person's work
 5. Home page is the main index.html
 6. Writing the command "git status" to check the current branch
-8. If it's the "main" branch, switch to the "development" by using the command "git checkout development"
+8. If it's the "main" branch, switch to the "development" branch by using the command "git checkout development"
 9. Open Live Serve and enjoy coding :wink: